Welcome to Patrick Galvin’s page on Podcasts.ie here we are including recordings of some of Patrick’s best known work.

 Patrick’s first screenplay, Boy in the Smoke, was televised on BBC2.
 In 2003 he adapted Song for a Raggy Boy for cinematic release as a film starring Hollywood actor Aidan Quinn as a socialist returning to Ireland after the Spanish Civil War to take up a post as a teacher in an Industrial School, while Crinkle Films produced a short animated film entitled Aunt Bridget which Galvin adapted from an excerpt of Song for a Poor Boy.

-Patrick Galvin suffered a serious stroke in 2003 but continues to write poetry.
-The first recording we have included on his page is an interview recorded in March, 2010 with Patrick and his wife Mary - because Patrick still has some speech difficulty Mary spoke for Patrick but as the interview progressed Patrick did take part in the conversation, and although you may not always hear him, his presence is strong throughout the interview.
+Patrick Galvin suffered a serious stroke in 2003.
+The first recording we have included on his page is an interview recorded in March, 2010 with Patrick and his late wife Mary – because Patrick had some speech difficulty Mary spoke for Patrick but as the interview progressed Patrick did take part in the conversation, and although you may not always hear him, his presence was strong throughout the interview.
 Our second podcast features early recordings of Patrick reading some of his his work including “A Chapter from an Autobiography” and “The Mad Woman of Cork” which he and Mary have so generously allowed us to use, they have donated so much material for use on this page that we strongly advise you watch this page regularly or subscribe to the RSS feed.

 #1 by Irene Cauley on July 19, 2010 - 11:57 am